wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 			- or also `$ az vm delete --ids <vm-id>`
 			- Lo comprobamos con `$ az vm list`
 	- ### Azure Mobile Apps
-		- You cam run a bash session just inside your iPhone!!
+		- You can run a bash session just inside your iPhone!!
 	- ### ARM Templates
 		- Templates are useful to describe resources usage declaratively
 		- They're idempotent